High Holy Days 2025/5786

 Sanctuary · Stream

-Click here to view live
+Click here to watch the livestream.

 This service for families with young children features sing-along songs and a fun-filled story.
-Following the service, we will walk to 22nd Street and Lake of the Isles Parkway for Tashlich, a custom where we symbolically cast away what we wish to leave behind as we begin the new year.
+Following the service, we will walk to 22nd Street and Lake of the Isles Parkway for Tashlich, a custom in which we symbolically cast away what we wish to leave behind as we begin the new year.

 11:45 a.m.